sjp38/linux/Documentation/mm/process_addrs.rst

                                                            :c:struct:`!struct anon_vma_name`        VMA write.
                                                            object providing a name for anonymous
                                                            mappings, or :c:macro:`!NULL` if none
                                                            is set or the VMA is file-backed.
+The underlying object is reference counted
+							   and can be shared across multiple VMAs for scalability.
    :c:member:`!swap_readahead_info`  CONFIG_SWAP           Metadata used by the swap mechanism      mmap read,
                                                            to perform readahead.
 This field is      swap-specific accessed atomically.                     lock.
    :c:member:`!vm_policy`            CONFIG_NUMA           :c:type:`!mempolicy` object which        mmap write,
                                                            describes the NUMA behaviour of the      VMA write.
                                                            VMA.
+The underlying object is reference
+							   counted.
    :c:member:`!numab_state`          CONFIG_NUMA_BALANCING :c:type:`!vma_numab_state` object which  mmap read,
                                                            describes the current state of           numab-specific
                                                            NUMA balancing in relation to this VMA.  lock.